eegg/school-policies-and-procedures/src/safeguarding.rst

 Definitions
 -----------

-Key Commitment 1
-  A 'culture of safety' in which children are protected from abuse and harm in all areas of its service delivery.

-Key Commitment 2
-  Responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with statuory agencies in accordance with the procedures that are set down in 'What do do if you're worried a child is being abused' (HMG 2006).

-Key Commitment 3
-  Promoting awareness of child abuse issues throughout its training and learning programmes for adults.

 Physical Abuse
   Any kind of physical harm inflicted (with the exception of *Sexual Abuse* as defined below), which may be by way of: